shepmaster/rfcs/text/0000-gen-fn.md

 [motivation]: #motivation

 The main motivation of this RFC is to reserve a new keyword in the 2024 edition.
-The feature used by this keyword described here should be treated as an e-RFC for experimentation on nightly with this new keyword.
-I would like to avoid too much discussion of the semantics provided here, and instead discuss the semantics during the experimental implementation work.
+The feature used by the keyword described here should be treated as an e-RFC for experimentation on nightly.
+I would like to avoid discussion of the semantics provided here, deferring that discussion until during the experimental implementation work.

 Writing iterators manually can be very painful.
 Many iterators can be written by chaining `Iterator` methods, but some need to be written as a `struct` and have `Iterator` implemented for them.
-Some of the code that is written this way pushes people to instead not use iterators, but just run a `for` loop and write to mutable state.
-With this RFC, you could write the `for` loop, without mutable state, and get an iterator out of it again.
+Some of the code that is written this way pushes people to avoid iterators and instead execute a `for` loop that eagerly writes values to mutable state.
+With this RFC, one can write the `for` loop and still get a lazy iterator of values.

-As an example, here are three ways to write an iterator over something that contains integers, only keep the odd integers, and multiply all of them by 2:
+As an example, here are multiple ways to write an iterator over something that contains integers, only keep the odd integers, and multiply all of them by 2:

 ```rust